 The minute you turn 18, you become fresh meat for the credit card industry, especially if you're in college.

-Better yet: take a personal finance course and learn how to use credit cards responsibly and to your own advantage.
+Better yet: Take a personal finance course or read books on the topic (there are plenty that aren't snooze-fests) and learn how to use credit cards responsibly and to your advantage.

 40. Investigate all the available classes

 Website design.
 Pottery.
 French.
 Canoeing.
 There's a lot to learn at school beyond the requirements for your major.